Do mocks really matter?

 Mocks are held for several reasons.

-1. Practice the exam experience
+1. Practise the exam experience

 Some GCSE and A-Level students find exams very intimidating and get very anxious about them.
 They only way to get over this anxiety is to learn from experience that nothing awful is going to happen to you while you’re taking an exam.
 Mocks are the closest most students get to the real exam situation, without taking an exam.
 Some schools will hold mocks in classrooms, others will hold them in exam halls complete with outside invigilators.